reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 For our first step, we want to add an endpoint that will return the entire list of posts from the fake API server.
 We'll include an endpoint called `getPosts`, and define it as a **query endpoint** using `builder.query()`.
 This method accepts many options for configuring how to make the request and process the response.
 For now, all we need to do is supply the remaining piece of the URL path by defining a `query` option, with a callback that returns the URL string: `() => '/posts'`.

-By default, query endpoints will use a `GET` HTTP request, but you can override that by returning an object like `{url: '/posts', method: 'POST', body}` instead of just the URL string itself.
+By default, query endpoints will use a `GET` HTTP request, but you can override that by returning an object like `{url: '/posts', method: 'POST', body: newPost}` instead of just the URL string itself.
+You can also define several other options for the request this way, such as setting headers.

 #### Exporting API Slices and Hooks

-In our earlier slice files, we just exported the action creators and the slice reducers.
-With RTK Query, we typically export the entire "API slice" object itself.
+In our earlier slice files, we just exported the action creators and the slice reducers, because those are all that's needed in other files.
+With RTK Query, we typically export the entire "API slice" object itself, because it has several fields that may be useful.

 Finally, look carefully at the last line of this file.
 Where's this `useGetPostsQuery` value coming from?